samuraictf/gatekeeper/README.md

 ### Cross-Compiling

-Just specific the name of the target.
+Just specify the name of the target.
 You must have an appropriate compiler toolchain installed.

 ```
 make CROSS_COMPILE=aarch64-linux-gnu